Clostridioides difficile Infection

 The most commonly used treatments for C. diff are antibiotics.
 Unfortunately, for a number of reasons, there are still limitations with these standard treatments.
 Since C. diff is often resistant to many types of antibiotics, researchers have been looking for more effective treatments.
 One promising option is fecal transplant, which works by fixing the balance of microorganisms in the gut.
 Newer treatments are also under development.

 There are many types of antibiotics available, some of which move throughout the blood stream, and some that target certain areas of the body.
 Vancomycin is an antibiotic that physicians have used to treat CDI for decades because it primarily targets the gut.
-However, this extensive use of vancomycin has led to some C. difficile strains being resistant to the antibiotic.
-A newer antibiotic, fidaxomicin (Dificid®), also works primarily in the gut, but it targets the C. diff bacterium effectively while preserving normal gut flora.
+However, this extensive use of vancomycin has led to some C. diff strains being resistant to the antibiotic.
+An antibiotic, fidaxomicin (Dificid®), also works primarily in the gut, where it targets the C. diff bacterium effectively while preserving normal gut flora.
 Dificid® is more effective than other antibiotics in preventing recurrences.